-Community-rated: Premiums do not depend on age.
+Medicare Supplement premiums do not depend on age.
 Premiums may increase due to inflation and other factors, but not because of age.

-Issue-age-rated: The premium is based on your age when you buy the policy.
+Medigap premiums are based on your age when you buy the policy.
 The premium is the least expensive for younger buyers and does not change as you get older.
 It may increase due to inflation and other factors, but not because of age.

 Most of the carriers use an attained-age rating method.
-On comparison between issue-age and attained-age rating methods, there are two things to consider:
+On the comparison between issue-age and attained-age rating methods, there are two things to consider:

-- However, for younger individuals the premium is higher for issue-age method than in attained-age method.
+- However, for younger individuals, the premium is higher for issue-age method than in attained-age method.
 Those who prefer the attained-age method assert that it takes 10 to 15 years before the issue-age plan become cheaper than the attained-age plan.

 - Many companies provide a discount factor for married couples.
 The typical number is 7 percent.

-Let Liberty Medicare Help you
+Let Liberty Medicare Help You

 If you are looking for Medicare Supplement coverage, Liberty Medicare is here to assist you.
-We’ll help in all stages of comparing, selecting and enrolling you into the best and most suitable Medicare Supplement Plan for your needs.
+We’ll help in all stages of comparing, selecting and enrolling you in the best and most suitable Medicare Supplement Plan for your needs.
 Our services are offered at no cost to you!

 Give us a call at 877-657-7477, or Contact us with your Medicare Questions.